mevsaurabh/InstaStruct/README.md

 # InstaStruct
 ## Project Overview
-InstaStruct is a social media platform that implements core features similar to Instagram, built with a focus on efficient data structures and algorithms.
+InstaStruct implements core features similar to Instagram, built with a focus on efficient data structures and algorithms.
 The application provides a robust foundation for social media interactions while maintaining optimal performance.
 ## Table of Contents

 - [Features](#features)